kferg357/Readme-Generator/Readme.md generator.md

 * ['Test'](#test)

 # Title
-dfdf
+Readme.md generator
 # Installation
-dfdf
+fs and inquirer
 # Usage
-dfd
+you type up the information in which you want in your app
 # Description
-fdfd
+a command line function that will make a readme markdown
 # Contributions
-fdf
+none
 # Instructions
 undefined
 # License
 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

-This application is covered by the The ISC License Licsense.
+This application is covered by the The GMU License Licsense.
 # Test
-df
+none

 # Contact
-* Github :dfdf
+* Github :kferg357@github.com
-* Email :df
+* Email :KennethFerguson90@gmail.com